 Variegated Milkweed not quite in full bloom May 24th

-Description- Variegated milkweed is a loner in its environment.
+Description- In my experience, Variegated milkweed tends to be a loner in its environment, although I have occasionally seen it growing in groups.
 It is a tall plant, reaching up to 3 feet in height The purplish-green stem is smooth and will exude a milky sap if broken.
 The leaves add to the showy nature of this plant.
 They are quite large, being up to 5 inches in length and 3 inches in width and arise opposite one another.
 Their edges are often wavy.
 Each leaf has a center vein that may be yellow to reddish in color.

 The center vein on this leaf is yellow